qwaneu/qwaneu.github.io/_posts/2016-09-29-don-reinertsen-agile-cambridge.md

 * Don't fear variability
 * Buffer with care
-* Focus on payoff functions not probablities
+* Focus on payoff functions, not probablities
 * Buy information in small batches
 * Think like a smart gambler
 * Create options